Dimers and analytic torsion I: Toroidal graphs

 The determinants $\det(K_\lambda)$ count dimer configurations with some unitary weight, which depends only on the periods of the current.
 This is originally due to Kasteleyn (\cite{Kas_square}); see \cite{CimRes} for a recent (and exhaustive) treatment.

 We begin with $\det\rK$ (which is 0 as the kernel of $\rK$ contains constant functions).
 Then (for a proper choice of ordering of vertices), each term in the determinant expansion corresponds to a matching of $\Xi$ (with associated current $J$) counted with a positive sign if $(\int_A J,\int_B J)=(0,0)\mod 2$, and negative sign otherwise.
 Let us denote this sign by $Q({\mf m})=Q(J)$.
+In the expansion of $\det K_\lambda$, each matching is counted with an additional phase: